 One of the best parts about being a music major is the one-on-one class that meets regularly, known as applied lessons.
 Musical training is still largely based on the apprenticeship system and is unique among the modern academic disciplines.
 Most classes will have dozens (or even hundreds) of students with little personalized attention provided to individual students.
-In the music program, students get about twelve 45-minute private lessons every semester.
-Additionally I serve as the academic adviser to all of my applied students.
+In the music program, students get about fifteen 30-minute private lessons every semester.
+Additionally I serve as the academic adviser to some of my applied students.

 This aspect of the music curriculum is one of my favorites- I LOVE working with students.
 I love that it is a great challenge for both teacher and student.
 There is a tremendous amount of responsibility on the student to adequately prepare materials so the lesson time is not wasted and there is a tremendous amount of responsibility on the part of the teacher to help direct that energy in a productive way that fosters discovery (you cannot force discovery with the same long-term result).
 I take this responsibility very seriously.